trh-x/wavtopia/README.md

 - FFmpeg
 - libxmp
 - MinIO (for local development) or S3-compatible storage
-- export-to-wav utility (see below)
+- milkycli utility (see below)

-### export-to-wav Installation
+### `milkycli` Installation

-The project requires the `export-to-wav` utility from MilkyTracker for converting XM files to WAV format.
+The project requires the `milkycli` utility from MilkyTracker for converting XM files to WAV format.
 This utility is included as a git submodule from [this open pull request](https://github.com/milkytracker/MilkyTracker/pull/372).

 When cloning the repository, make sure to initialize the submodules: